3 March 2026

 Doulas Cannot Guarantee Outcomes

-While we can act as a complementary layer of care, having a doula does not guarantee a particular birth outcome.
+While we can act as a complementary layer of care, having a doula does not guarantee a particular outcome.
 Birth remains unpredictable.
 Complications can arise.
 Medical intervention is sometimes necessary and life-saving.

 Systemic issues require systemic solutions - workforce investment, cultural change, leadership, and accountability.
 Individual support alone cannot fix structural problems.